Cap & Neck Finishes

 The Standard capacity is the normal, or commercial, volume of a bottle.
 When a bottle is filled to standard capacity, the contents usually fill to the shoulder area of the bottle.
 The overflow capacity, or maximum fill, is measured to the very top surface of the bottle.

 It is important to be sure you’ve selected the proper configuration for your application, manufacturing specifications and desired consumer experience, so if you need assistance, or for more information, please contact one of our Packaging Specialists.
-Illing Company is dedicated to Packaging Your Vision.
+Illing Packaging is dedicated to Packaging Your Vision.